United Kingdom

 Basis of taxation

-Please note that, in the March 2024 Budget, the government announced plans to abolish the current tax regime for non-UK domiciled individuals.
-The following sections set out the rules as currently in place in the United Kingdom, but it must be noted that these are unlikely to remain in force beyond the current 2024/25 tax year.
+Please note that, in the October 2024 Budget, the government confirmed plans to abolish the current tax regime for non-UK domiciled individuals.
+The following sections set out the rules as currently in place in the United Kingdom, including those related to the remittance basis of taxation.
+It must be noted that the remittance basis will be abolished with effect from 6 April 2025.
 For more information on the expected changes, please see the Significant developments section.

 As for income tax, an individual who is resident and domiciled in the United Kingdom will pay CGT on their worldwide taxable gains.